kiegroup/dmn-feel-handbook/source/index.html.md

 | `from`             | `date` or `date and time`                       |
 | `to`               | `date` or `date and time`                       |

+The parameters must be both of the same type: both parameters of `date` type, or both parameters of `date and time` type.

 Calculates the `years and months duration` between the two specified parameters.